james-mumo/data-analytics-101/ReadThisToo.md

 # Key Formulas in Data Analytics

+ -  Association is not Causation
+ -  palcebo effect
+ -  stratified(we create strata and then pick from them) vs simple sampling

 ## Formulas I Should Know

 ### Percentile Formulas [[statitical measure of how data is distributed]]